Xin-Zhou-smu/PatchNet/deeplearning/README.md

        $ python main.py -predict -pred_data 'test.pkl' -dictionary_data 'dict.pkl' -load_model './snapshot/2020-12-01_07-45-03/epoch_20.pt'
   Notes:
     "-load_model"  parameter needs the path to the saved model.
-In the training phase, PatchNet will automatically save some intermediate models during the training process (when we finish a training process, we can see them), which are stroed in folder "snapshot".
+In the training phase, PatchNet will automatically save some intermediate models during the training process (when we finish a training process, we can see them), which are stored in folder "snapshot".
 In the "snapshot" folder, there are folders named by "year-month-day-hour-minute-second" way, to represent the time when models are stored.

-   In each "year-month-day-hour-minute-second" folder, there are many intermediate model files are named by "epoch_x.pt" (x is a number).
-For example, "epoch_20.pt" means the model are saved after training 20 epochs.
+   In each "year-month-day-hour-minute-second" folder, there are many intermediate model files named by "epoch_x.pt" (x is a number).
+For example, "epoch_20.pt" means the model is saved after training 20 epochs.

    We need to load these stored models when doing evaluation.
 If we load "epoch_20.pt" and do evaluation, that means we only evaluate the performance of the model "epoch_20.pt" (model saved at 20th epoch).